Double Copy of Form Factors and Higgs Amplitudes: A mechanism of turning spurious poles in Yang-Mills into physical poles in gravity: Invitation: a three-point example

 The key condition to restore the invariance is the color-kinematics duality, as in the amplitude cases \cite{Bern:2008qj, Bern:2010ue}.
-Given the aforementioned color relation $C_a = C_b$, one can require the numerators to satisfy a parallel relation and get the solution
+Given the aforementioned color relation $C_a {=} C_b$, one can require the numerators to satisfy a parallel relation, defined as \emph{operator-induced dual relations}, and get

-where $\mathcal{F} _{3}$ is the color-ordered three-point form factor.
+where $\mathcal{F} _{3}$ is the color-ordered three-point FF.
 Note that the CK-dual numerators are uniquely determined and manifestly gauge invariant.
 With this solution, the ${\cal G}_3$ proposed in \eqref{eq:3pttreeGRA} is given as